Admissions FAQ

 How is the shortlist determined?

-All applicants to intake grades (JK, K, Grade 1, Grade 4, Grade 6, Grade 8, and Grade 11) are required to attend the in-house admissions assessment.
-Following this assessment, the Admissions Committee considers the number of openings available, then reviews all applications, including information provided in the application, report cards, and results of the assessment, to create a shortlist.
+All applicants to Key Intake grades (JK, K, Grade 1, Grade 4 and Grade 11) are automatically invited to attend the in-house admissions assessment.
+These grades have known spaces.
+Following this assessment, the Admissions Committee considers the number of spaces available, then reviews all applications, including information provided in the application, report cards, and assessment results, to create a Shortlist.

 Shortlisted applicants will be invited to proceed to the next stage of the admissions process and schedule their parent or family interview.

-The number of applicants in the shortlist will be based on the anticipated number of openings we expect to have after re-enrollment has concluded in early-February.
-Siblings of currently enrolled students are automatically shortlisted as part of our commitment to fostering family connections within the school community.
+The number of applicants shortlisted will be based on the anticipated number of spaces we expect to have after re-enrollment has concluded in early February.
+As part of our commitment to supporting family connections within the school community, siblings of currently enrolled SJS students are automatically shortlisted.

 When are decisions released?